arcilli/investsuite-api-docs/docs/concepts/events.md

     Applies to: Robo Advisor

-Fully qualified name: `optimisations.status-update`
+Fully qualified name: `optimizations.status-update`

-When an optimisation is ready we will notify the b2b client when the optimisation was successfully created.
+When an optimization is ready we will notify the b2b client when the optimization was successfully created.

 Fields:

-- is_recommended: only when this is “True” the optimisation will be executed (discretionary) or will be proposed to the clientfor acceptance (advisory).
+- is_recommended: only when this is “True” the optimization will be executed (discretionary) or will be proposed to the clientfor acceptance (advisory).

 - Possible values for the status field: PENDING, SUCCESS, FAILURE, INFEASIBLE, NOT_OPTIMIZED